legato111/GetCleanDataProject/CodeBook.md

 mean(): Mean value
 std(): Standard deviation

-angle(): Angle between to vectors was also calculated, with the mean values below included
+angle(): Angle between vectors was also calculated (averaging the signals in a signal window sample), with the mean values below included:

-Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable:

 gravityMean
 tBodyAccMean